createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 # "Secure" your MySQL installation, really it's just a handy way to clean up defaults and set a root password
 mysql_secure_installation
 ```
 And you're done setting up MySQL for now.
-If you're looking for a good client application for MySQL [Sequeal Pro](http://www.sequelpro.com/) is the best in my eyes, if you love it please donate as the team have done a fantastic job.
+If you're looking for a good client application for MySQL [Sequel Pro](http://www.sequelpro.com/) is the best in my eyes, if you love it please donate as the team have done a fantastic job.

 ### Install PHP 5.4 and Composer